hubmannj/NWTK-Cheatsheet/Cisco.md

 no shut
 exit
 ```
-You should secure Portfast Access Ports.
-You can secure every Portfast Port per default with this Command.
+You should secure portfast Access-Ports.
+You can secure every portfast port per default with this command.

 Switch(config)#
 ```bash